-Part One: Thanks to foundations and Local Cultural Councils, the Center is able to pay qualified artist-teachers to lead workshops in schools in nearly every town on Cape Cod and at organizations such as The Cape and Islands Gay-Straight Youth Alliance, Southeast Alternative School, and the RFK Children’s Action Corps.
-Rise and Shine also provides one-on-one mentoring to students referred through these and other partners, including the District Attorney’s Youth Diversion program, MA Society for the Prevention of Cruelty to Children, Committee for Public Counsel Services Youth Advocacy Department, and Cape Cod Justice for Youth Collaborative.
+Part One: Thanks to foundation grants, the Cultural Center is able to pay qualified artist-teachers to lead workshops in schools in nearly every town on Cape Cod and at other organizations that serve youth.
+Rise and Shine also provides one-on-one mentoring to students referred through partners including the District Attorney’s Youth Diversion program, MA Society for the Prevention of Cruelty to Children, Committee for Public Counsel Services Youth Advocacy Department, and Cape Cod Justice for Youth Collaborative.

 Part Two: The Cultural Center arranges, staffs, promotes, and hosts events and exhibits by Rise and Shine participants.

-Rise and Shine is funded in part by The Massachusetts Cultural Council, several local cultural councils, the David A. DeMaria Foundation, the Arts Foundation of Cape Cod, the Davenport Foundations, the Joan Bentinck-Smith Charitable Foundation, and others.
+Rise and Shine is funded in part by The Massachusetts Cultural Council, several local cultural councils, the Arts Foundation of Cape Cod, the Davenport Foundations, the Joan Bentinck-Smith Charitable Foundation, Cape and Islands United Way, and others.
 We thank them for their support.